 So, yes...engineered hardwood flooring is absolutely a "real" hardwood product.
-It is simply made in an unique way, and has different uses than 3/4" solid hardwood products.
+It is simply made in a unique way and has different uses than 3/4" solid hardwood products.

-How To I Clean And Maintain An Engineered Hardwood Floor?
+How Do I Clean And Maintain An Engineered Hardwood Floor?

 Cleaning an engineered hardwood floor and maintaining it, is no different than cleaning and maintaining a 3/4" solid hardwood product.
 Common sense guidelines rule the day when it comes to hardwood flooring.

 Here are some general tips that you should keep in mind:

 Don't use harsh chemicals on your floor.

 Don't clean the floor with a mop and a bucket of water.

 Protect the floor by placing felt pads on all tables, furniture, and chair legs.

 Place floor mats next to all outside doors.

 Have family members and friends take off their shoes when entering the home.